Gojo-Bots/Gojo_Satoru/README.md

   * ``Mandaotry`` keys are [given below](#Variables)
   * ``All keys`` are listed [here](https://telegra.ph/Captain-03-27)
   * ***The bot can be used by provideing mandotry variables only..***
-  ***In case the button doesn't work just fork the repo give it a star open okteto login using github give okteto access to your github account repo search for your the bot repo add the key and values provided [below](#Variables) and wait for few minutes***
+  ***In case the button doesn't work just fork the repo give it a star open okteto login using github give okteto access to your github account repo search for your bot repo add the key and values provided [below](#Variables) and wait for few minutes***

 --------